mattkim17/PostgreSQL_Northwind/README.md

 #### 8. What is the discount distribution?

-#### 9. Which days had the most and least amount of sales in terms of revenue?
+#### 9.a) What days had the most and least amount of sales in terms of order numbers? b) Which days had the most and least amount of sales in terms of revenue?